-30-Amp services are 120-Volt limited to a total draw of 30 amps.
-The power cord from the RV is three pronged.
-30-Amp service is the most common in the RV industry and used widely in campgrounds through the U.S. Even though any appliance in the RV can operate by itself, due to the 30-Amp limitations, you may not be able to run certain groups of appliances at the same time (especially starting them at the same time).
-For instance, most air conditioners will draw up to 16 amps at start up and then run continuously around 11 amps.
+30-amp services are 120-volt limited to a total draw of 30 amps.
+The power cord from the RV is three-pronged.
+30-amp service is the most common in the RV industry and is used widely in campgrounds through the U.S. Even though any appliance in the RV can operate by itself, due to the 30-amp limitations, you may not be able to run certain groups of appliances at the same time (especially starting them at the same time).
+For instance, most air conditioners will draw up to 16 amps to start and then run continuously around 11 amps.
 A microwave or convection oven may pull as little as 11 amps or as much as 18.
 Doing both simultaneously may overload the circuit, causing a breaker to trip.

-A 30-Amp shore power cord is provided to attach the Oliver to a grounded power source.
+A 30-amp shore power cord is provided to attach the Oliver to a grounded power source.
 The electric utility service connection is located on the street side of the Oliver.
 The shore power cord is stored inside the basement storage or closet.

-NEVER use a two-wire extension cord or a adapter with the ground pin removed or put a lower amperage plug on your power cord in place of the molded plug.
+NEVER use a two-wire extension cord or an adapter with the ground pin removed or put a lower amperage plug on your power cord in place of the molded plug.